 Wear comfortable waterproof walking shoes/boots, as you are walking through the forest on uneven paths.
 Wear layers and a waterproof jacket as the tour will go on if it is raining.

-The main thing in Alaska is to wear layers, wear waterproof shoes and jacket and be prepared for rain or shine, warm or cold.
+The main thing in Alaska is to wear layers, wear waterproof shoes and a jacket and be prepared for rain or shine, warm or cold.
 Always better to be prepared.

 My favourite clothing items for Alaska are: